| Home Page | Root Page | Census Records | GRO Records | Parish Records | Names Directory |

 Elizabeth Mary died aged "31" in 1872 [Death Index: Pancras 1b 11, 1872 (June)].

-The 1881 Census finds them living at 6, Haverstock Place, to the west of Kentish Town, named simply as "James" aged "40" and "Eliza" aged "26".
-He was now occupied as a railway lamp trimmer.
+The 1881 Census finds William James (1) and Eliza living at 6, Haverstock Place, to the west of Kentish Town, he named simply as "James" aged "40" and Eliza aged "26".
+He was now occupied as a railway lamp trimmer and again gave his birthplace as St. Pancras.
 With them were his two youngest sons from his first marriage and an infant daughter Emily by his second.

 The 1891 Census finds him - again as "James" - at age "53" and widowed, lodging at 21, Peckwater Street in Kentish Town, St. Pancras and described as a railway porter.
 The record gives his birthplace as Woolwich, but this may be an enumerator's error as many persons above and below him in the schedule have birthplace St. Pancras.
 Or, he - or whoever supplied the details - may have confused the birthplace with that of his son William James (2) whose birthplace is given as Woolwich in the 1871 Census.

-In 1894 he was described as a railway porter on Thomas Henry's marriage certificate, which misnames him "James William Bone".
+In 1894 he was described as a railway porter on Thomas Henry's marriage certificate, named there as "James William Bone".

 The 1901 Census finds him - again as "James" - at age "63" and widowed, living at 204, Arlington Road in the Camden Town district of St. Pancras and described as a railway carman.